-The game featured a gaze-based waypoint navigation system allowing players to move around a virtual world.
+It featured a gaze-based waypoint navigation system, allowing players to move around a virtual world.

-Users navigate around the islands, picking up coins and maps to advance to higher levels.
+Users could navigate around the islands, picking up coins and maps to advance to higher levels.

 The winners of the game find themselves surrounded by sparkling treasure...